MaiFlava1/Study/Note/Pixel Art/Advanced/Pixel art stylization/Selective outline (Sel-out).md

 ### Personal opinion
 ---
 Using Internal AA buffer with only sprites is better when using sprite in magnify pixel situation.
-Sel-out
+When Sel-out method encounter